-If you’re looking to add a distinctive, eye-catching accent piece to your living space, one of the best ways to start is by taking a page from the history books.
-Some of the most beautiful and unusual furnishings out there are the ones that have been mostly lost to the passage of time, that survive largely in the form of replicas.
-The dome chair (also known as the balloon chair) is one of my personal favorites, a holdout from 18th Century France that takes the idea of a high-backed chair to a whole other level.
+If you’re looking to add an eye-catching accent piece to your living space, take a page from the history books.
+You don’t need to be a connoisseur of antiques to reap the benefit of some of the most beautiful and unusual furnishings the past has to offer.
+Whether rebuilt as replicas or rebranded as modern curiosities, you can find tons of fun, antique-inspired accent pieces that won’t break the bank.
+Dome Chairs (also known as the balloon chairs) are among my personal favorites.
+This holdout from 18th Century France takes the idea of a high-backed chair to a whole other level.

-Dome chairs, as the name implies, are arm chairs that are topped off with a distinctive dome, giving them an unusual, balloon-like shape.
-The dome is attached to the back and sides of the chair, not only covering it like a canopy up top, but also ensconcing the chair from both sides as well.
-The dome can be deep or shallow, is usually (but not always) upholstered, and is designed to be tall enough that even very tall people can sit in them comfortably.
-The extra height and unusual shape are what make this chair so distinctive, and even a single one can add an arresting classic style to your living space.
+Dome chairs are arm chairs topped with a distinctive dome that gives them an unusual, balloon-like shape.
+The dome encases the back and sides of the chair, covering it like a canopy up top and ensconcing it on both sides.
+The dome can be deep or shallow, is usually (but not always) upholstered, and tall enough that even very tall people can sit in them comfortably.
+The extra height and unusual shape are what make this chair so distinctive; even a single one can add an arresting classic style to your living space.

-But dome chairs weren’t originally designed just for looks.
-From a historical standpoint, the most important function was protecting the person sitting in the chair from drafts.
-The sides and top of the chair create a relatively deep, sheltered space (though some are moreso than others), allowing you to sit back comfortably and be protected from currents of cold air in the surrounding room.
-Particularly facing a fireplace, that makes these chairs extra cozy, though often they were placed in less hospitable areas of the home – like an entryway – and used by servants while waiting to admit guests.
+But dome chairs aren’t just for looks.
+From a historical standpoint, their most important function was protecting the person sitting in the chair from drafts.
+The sides and top of the chair create a relatively deep, sheltered space (some moreso than others) where you can sit back comfortably, protected from currents of cold air in the surrounding room.
+Particularly facing a fireplace, that makes these chairs extra cozy.
+Historically, though, they were often placed in less hospitable areas of the home – like an entryway – and used by servants while waiting to admit guests.

-Though your home is probably less drafty than ones from a few hundred years ago, even in a modern setting, dome chairs certainly have their uses.
-For one, they’re good at blocking sound as well as air flow, both insulating someone sitting in one from the noise of the room and, when paired with another matching chair, can create a relatively quiet, private conversation area.
-Dome chairs are particularly well suited to use as standalone reading chairs, because they create a cozy little self-contained nook that’s warm, quiet, and perfect for curling up in.
+Though your home is probably less drafty than ones from a few hundred years ago, even in a modern setting, dome chairs have their uses.
+For one, they’re good at blocking sound as well as air flow.
+Alone, a dome chair can help insulate you from the noise of the surrounding room.
+When paired with another matching chair, they create a relatively quiet, private conversation area.
+Dome chairs are particularly well suited for use as standalone reading chairs; they create a cozy little self-contained nook that’s warm, quiet, and perfect for curling up in.

 You can also find dome chairs with a more modern twist.
-Though it’s hard to scrub the Louis XV influence out of the base design even if you strip away the ornate Rococo style woodworking, swapping from the traditional wood and fabric to a polyresin plastic and bonded leather in a solid, bold color creates a look that’s very chic and very modern.
+It’s hard to scrub the Louis XV influence out of the base design, even if you strip away the ornate Rococo style woodworking.
+But swapping from the traditional wood and fabric to a polyresin plastic and bonded leather in a solid, bold color creates a look that’s very chic and very modern.
 The shape of the chair evokes the classical style, but the outlandish material choice gives the look a sassy, slightly tongue-in-cheek feel that’s perfect for an edgy yet glamorous modern space.

-Dome chairs are one of the more unique furniture designs out there, and they’re a great way to give a distinctive look to your living room, whether you have a very traditional style, or a really stylish modern one, and they’re absolutely perfect for anyone looking for a comfy chair to curl up and read a book in.
+Dome chairs are one of the more unique furniture designs out there, and they’re a great way to give a distinctive look to your living room, whether you have a very traditional style, or a really stylish modern one.
+They’re absolutely perfect for anyone looking for a comfy chair to curl up and read a book in.